asyncee/smtpdev/readme.md

 ## Launching

 You can launch smtpdev by issuing `smtpdev` command.
-All parameters has pre-set defaults.
+All parameters have pre-set defaults.

 ## Command line options description